ARC-Encoder: learning compressed text representations for large language models: Experiments

 \subsection{Long Context}

 In this section, we adapt our fine-tuning method to handle longer contexts, testing our architecture on long-context understanding tasks.
-We pretrain and fine-tune an \modelname{$_8$} paired with an instruct decoder Llama2 7B Chat \citep{touvron2023Llama2openfoundation}, and refer the reader to Appendix \ref{training_details} for technical details.
+We pretrain and fine-tune an \modelname{$_8$} paired with an instruct decoder Llama2 7B Chat \citep{touvron2023Llama2openfoundation}.
 During fine-tuning, we encode fixed-size chunks of long documents in parallel and feed them to the decoder by concatenating the compressed tokens of each chunk.
 For fine-tuning, we synthesize a QA and summarization dataset based on concatenated Wikipedia chunks, PG-19 books \citep{raecompressive2019} and ArXiv papers from RedPajama \citep{weber2024redpajama} using Gemma3-27B \citep{gemmateam2025gemma3technicalreport}.
 Then, we divide each context in up to $32$ chunks of $1024$ tokens.
 Similarly at inference, contexts are truncated to $32$k tokens and then \modelname{$_8$} processes chunks in parallel.
-In this setting, we remove the special tokens, as instruction prompts play a similar role.
+In this setting, we remove the special tokens, as instruction prompts play a similar role, see Appendix~\ref{training_details} for technical details.

 \myparag{Benchmarks \& Models.} For long-context understanding, we report F1 score on NarrativeQA and QASPER and report Rouge-L on GovReport and QM-Sum validation sets from the ZeroSCROLLS benchmark~\citep{shaham2023zeroscrollszeroshotbenchmarklong}, a suite of zero-shot long-context understanding tasks.
 Specifically, we adopt the task formats and instructions as used in \citet{yen2024longcontextlanguagemodelingparallel}\footnote{\url{https://github.com/princeton-nlp/CEPE}}.
 On these benchmarks, we compare our model to Llama2 7B Chat, which is constrained by a context window of $4096$ tokens, as well as to open-source models specifically designed to extend its limited context window.
 These include Llama2-32k Instruct \citep{together2023Llama2_7b_32k_instruct}, which relies on positional interpolation combined with fine-tuning, and CEPED \citep{yen2024longcontextlanguagemodelingparallel}, which employs a lightweight encoder to process chunks of input in parallel, feeding their representations into a decoder through learned cross-attention layers.